eloi700/Udacity-Proj-4-FEND-NLP/README.md

-## Project 4 - Evaluate a News Article with Natural Language Processing
+## Project 4 -Language Identification & URL Evaluation with Natural Language Processing

 The project is building a web tool that allows users to run Natural Language Processing (NLP) on news article or blogs.